 Utilization of high-reliability principles enables healthcare leaders and teams to tackle evolving challenges, thereby reducing risk and improving outcomes.
 Between rapid advances in equipment and technology, frequent updates of clinical practice methodology and treatment modalities, and emerging public health threats, practitioners in HRO environments are more equipped at adapting in an ever-changing landscape.

+Women’s History Month focuses on health and wellness.
 How can high reliability principles help provide healing and promote hope for the betterment of all?

 We must be committed to care excellence in our goal of improving health outcomes for women’s health and all populations.
 When we engage and communicate with an outward mindset, listen for understanding, respect diversity and values, and are inclusive in care planning and decision-making processes, we deliver high reliability healthcare for every patient – including the most historically vulnerable segments of society, regardless of gender, race, age, socioeconomic status, or any other factor.
 The impact of applying these behaviors demonstrates our authentic commitment to focusing on the health, well-being, and the betterment of all entrusted to our care.